matterport/showcase-sdk-examples/README.md

 > If you need a key, you can request one at our [developer site](https://matterport.github.io/showcase-sdk/index.html).

 ### Setup monorepo root
-Run this when you first download the repo.
-You will need to provide a password when excuting the `install-bundle` script.
+Run these two commands when you first download the repo.
 ```shell
 > yarn install
 > yarn install-bundle